|

 account a scholarly apparatus that adds considerably to its value.

-A solid social, political, and military history, this work gives light to the rise of the pro-Union and pro-Confederacy factions.
+Recommended Reading: East Tennessee and the Civil War (Hardcover) (588 pages).
+Description: A solid social, political, and military history, this work gives light to the rise of the pro-Union

-burned a number of railroad bridges, resulting in occupation by Confederate troops and abuses upon the Unionists and their
+Union sympathizers burned a number of railroad bridges, resulting in occupation by Confederate troops and abuses upon the

 Although authored by a Unionist, the work is objective in nature and fair in its treatment of the South and the Confederate

-cause, Complete with a comprehensive index, this work should be in every Civil War library.
+cause, and, complete with a comprehensive index, this work should be in every Civil War library.

 |